torstein-vik/zophie/README.md

 ## Languages/Frameworks

 * Hosting/Maintenance: Firebase
 * Server-side: Node.js which recieves all events from the client-side, and delegates computational aspects to other services.
-Another idea could be to implement everything in javascript, but this seems slow and difficult.
+* 'Other services': Coded in scala, which can be compliled to js, and called upon within Firebase (this way the project can continue to be no-cost a while longer)
 * Client-side: Possibly Angular, but maybe React or Vue as well.
 Stylesheets using SASS/SCSS
 * Displaying math: MathJAX, hopefull server-side but maybe just client-side.
 * Markdown: Showdown 1.7.3